elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-do-cognitive-processes-like-memory-and-attention-impact-learning-and-how-can-they-be-enhanced.md

 url: /learn/education-studies/questions/how-do-cognitive-processes-like-memory-and-attention-impact-learning-and-how-can-they-be-enhanced
 score: -1.0
 related_article1:
-    id: 159982
+    id: 160467
-    title: What cognitive processes are involved in learning, and how can students enhance their memory and focus?
+    title: >-
+        What strategies can be employed for effective exam preparation, and how do practice exams aid in this process?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-cognitive-processes-are-involved-in-learning-and-how-can-students-enhance-their-memory-and-focus
+    url: /learn/education-studies/questions/what-strategies-can-be-employed-for-effective-exam-preparation-and-how-do-practice-exams-aid-in-this-process
 related_article2:
-    id: 160573
+    id: 159974
-    title: What are effective note-making techniques, and how do they help in organizing information?
+    title: >-
+        How can students effectively navigate university systems and utilize available resources?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-effective-notemaking-techniques-and-how-do-they-help-in-organizing-information
+    url: /learn/education-studies/questions/how-can-students-effectively-navigate-university-systems-and-utilize-available-resources
 related_article3:
-    id: 159982
+    id: 160482
-    title: What cognitive processes are involved in learning, and how can students enhance their memory and focus?
+    title: >-
+        What principles should be considered in curriculum design to align with learning outcomes and incorporate diverse perspectives?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-cognitive-processes-are-involved-in-learning-and-how-can-students-enhance-their-memory-and-focus
+    url: /learn/education-studies/questions/what-principles-should-be-considered-in-curriculum-design-to-align-with-learning-outcomes-and-incorporate-diverse-perspectives
 related_article4:
-    id: 160047
+    id: 160006
-    title: How can prioritizing tasks and avoiding procrastination improve time management?
+    title: >-
+        What are active reading techniques, and how do they assist in identifying key information?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-prioritizing-tasks-and-avoiding-procrastination-improve-time-management
+    url: /learn/education-studies/questions/what-are-active-reading-techniques-and-how-do-they-assist-in-identifying-key-information
 related_article5:
-    id: 160140
+    id: 160072
-    title: What are the benefits of participating in study groups, and how can they enhance learning?
+    title: >-
+        What role does educational psychology play in understanding student behavior and enhancing learning environments?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-benefits-of-participating-in-study-groups-and-how-can-they-enhance-learning
+    url: /learn/education-studies/questions/what-role-does-educational-psychology-play-in-understanding-student-behavior-and-enhancing-learning-environments
 ---

 &nbsp;